1. Show your gratitude.

 Thanks to an interest in preserving Native American culture, we now celebrate National Native American Heritage Month each November.
 The designation gives indigenous Americans a platform to share their dance, music, crafts, and other traditions.
 What to do?
 Give your kids a chance to unlearn erroneous information they collected along the way.
 To start, check out the Wampanoag version of the first feast, which, you might be surprised to learn: (1) wasn’t called Thanksgiving, (2) had more than 100 celebrants, (3) lasted three days, and (4) turkey wasn’t the main attraction.
 For good measure, check out famous Americans who have Native American lineage, including Chuck Norris, Rosario Dawson, and Quentin Tarantino.
-Then make your own dream catcher or headdress—or learn to play lacrosse.
 Twenty-six states have names of Native American-origin.
 Is your state among them?

 November is Manatee Awareness Month—a perfect time to give your little aquatic explorer a chance to learn as much about manatees (also called sea cows) as he knows about sharks, whales, and dolphins.
 The manatee, a once endangered, water-loving cousin of the elephant, lives chiefly in the warm waters in Florida, so most Americans will never have the chance to see one up close and personal.
 However, you can find spellbinding underwater footage of this gentle and graceful creature online, as well as help your youthful mariner find ways to support manatee preservation efforts.